(Last updated 5/1/20.)

 Of course, 82 does not make a majority.
 But, a House Whip once said his rule-of-thumb was that if an infrastructure project served a district well, then its Member could be counted on to get one other vote, on average, using the time-honored tradition of legislative log-rolling.

 So theoretically, those 82 motivated blue-terminal Members should double to 164 votes.

 What restrains suburban MC’s enthusiasm is that commuter rail is the turf of suburban mayors.
 In turn, they have unusual influence upon state laws which, of course, are the main obstacle to regional governance serving the metropolis.
 So that suburban mayors do not feel their control threatened, I propose organizing the change by corridor.
 A town can elect to participate … or not.
 But, so can the next town down the line.
-Set-up as a competition for those who choose to change, regional rail finds its friends and eventually shares its benefits.
+Set-up as a competition for those who choose to change, MR finds its friends and eventually shares its benefits.

 Add it all up.
 Then, suggest how this strategy gets us over the top.